 Migraines may happen only once or twice a year or as often as daily.
 Women are more likely to have migraines than men.

 There are different types of migraine headaches.
-The most common types of migraines are classic migraines and common migraines.
+The most common types of this headache are classic migraines and common.

 Symptoms of Migraine